- Books, Literature, and Writing»

 He believed if he could skillfully draw these imaginary personalities by envisioning them in his mind’s eye that they were somehow living someplace in the world.
 Dogged to find his fantasy friends, one way or another, every day after school, Lionel zealously locked himself in his room.

 He courageously sketched a plaster of Paris of every fresh face, he could muster in his mind.
 Plus, he decked them in the most attractive attire.
 He drew women and children with gorgeous gowns and colorful hats, along with smart men decked in spectacular costumes.

 Lionel Framed Every Picture

 Lionel framed every painting and marveled about where his subjects lived.
 This became his obsession.
 He also kept a journal and wished he could mail gallery invitations to entice his made-up friends to own their splendid portraits with names he dreamt-up, too.

 The cold, harsh winter in New England was nearing an end, and Lionel’s sixteenth birthday was only a few weeks away.
 His parents decided to host a sweet-sixteen party for him, and he became tickled pink by all the party planning.

 Lionel’s entire class attended his birthday party, and one meddling classmate was determined to get a glimpse of his amazing artwork!
 Sharon tiptoed her way into his chambers to marvel and renovate his work.
 She right away became a fanatic over his paintings and peered into his private journal.
 His thoughts gave her a grand idea!
 She at a moment’s time knew she was on a grand path to gathering worldly riches.
-She imagined she would be deemed the smartest woman in the world by being Lionel’s utmost fan and confidant.
+She imagined she would be deemed the smartest woman in the world by being Lionel’s utmost fan and confident.